Microsoft Azure Going Neck and Neck with AWS

 Then, Microsoft Azure made some changes to its public cloud offerings.

-Led by its SaaS-based Office 365 and IaaS-based Azure offerings, Microsoft closed the gap to now go neck and neck with AWS.
+Led by its SaaS-based Microsoft 365 and IaaS-based Azure offerings, Microsoft closed the gap to now go neck and neck with AWS.
 Consider:

-• Microsoft Office 365 is the cloud software-as-a-service (SaaS) most used by enterprises.
+- Microsoft 365 is the cloud software-as-a-service (SaaS) most used by enterprises.

 Since 93 percent of enterprises already have a multi-cloud strategy, this bodes well for Microsoft Azure’s continued adoption and growth.
 Microsoft Azure offers all size organizations a viable public cloud choice with some of the best options available to host Microsoft applications.